 And by the way, don’t mention it, but there are quite a lot of women who need to pee before sex to ensure that they don’t release urine at the moment of orgasm.
 That’s called conical incontinence.
 I guess if you’re a bit prissy or you think hygiene is top of the list of things you need to maintain during sex, then it’s not gonna be too exciting for you to squirt!

-On the other hand, if the release of large quantities of fluid turns you on – why not?
+On the other hand, if the release of large quantities of fluid turns you on, and you are enjoying squirting orgasms – why not?
 Enjoy.
-Life’s too short….
+Life’s too short to worry about it.

 Another point of view

 Way back when, Gary Schubach wrote an article in the electronic Journal of Human Sexuality on female ejaculation.

 His research wasn’t very scientific, but all credit – he was trying to find out the constituents in female ejaculation.
 Or, as he put it, “the experiment focused on the nature, composition and source of female urethral expulsions during sexual arousal.”

 He discovered that most of the fluid expelled by the women in this study came from their bladders – even though their bladders had been drained before sex, they still expelled between 50 and 900 ml of fluid at the point of orgasm.

 And – here’s the thing – there wasn’t much urea or creatinine in the expelled fluid – those two things are what make up much of the chemicals in ordinary pee.

 So the inference, as other research has shown, is that what’s expelled in a squirting orgasm isn’t normal urine.
 Somehow there’s a chemical process or change – or something – during sexual stimulation which changes the nature of the fluid expelled during squirting.